epistrephein/rubyproject-template/README.md

 to `bin/setup`.

 Use the installed `whenever` gem to schedule recurring jobs via cron.
-Customize the interval in `config/schedule.rb`, then run `whenever --update-crontab`.
+Customize the logic and the time interval in `config/schedule.rb`, then run `whenever --update-crontab`.

-A development console is available using `bin/console`.
+A development console is available via `bin/console`.

 ## Environmental variables